cagostino/open-web-copilot/README.md

 Smaller ones like phi3, qwen, deepseek-coder are good options if your hardware is not as powerful.

-Start the node server

-Install the necessary node packages:
+2.Install the necessary node packages:
 ```bash